Good study feels bad

 vs.

 A core theme in the science of learning is desirable difficulty (Bjork & Bjork, 2011).
-To study faster, make studying harder (in the right ways).
+To study better, make studying harder (in the right ways, and at the right times).

 Studying isn't yoga, it's powerlifting.